jina-ai/docs/chapters/flow/index.md

-## Using the Flow API to Compose Your Jina Workflow
+## Compose Your Workflow with the Flow API

 In this section, you will get to know how to construct the flow using different approaches.